timboudreau/shutesburybroadband/broadbandFaq.md

 **Will The Town Vote On This?** - At some point we need to start doing the parts of this that cost money, which may require a "debt exclusion override" vote - essentially the town votes to exclude the debt from counting toward the limitations placed on it by [Proposition 2 1/2](http://en.wikipedia.org/wiki/Proposition_2%C2%BD).

 The town must borrow the money to pay the upfront costs of building the network;  the goal is for that money to be repaid out of subscriber fees.

-**How Soon Will I Have Broadband** - Any estimates are conjecture at this point, but the *best-case* scenario at the date of this writing (September, 2014) is two years from now, probably a bit longer.

-**Will My Taxes Go Up** - While cannot at this time specify exact numbers, the expectation is that it will go up by less than $300 per household per year.

-**How Much Will The Subscriber Fees Cost** - Any number is speculative at this point, but we believe it will be in the $50/$75 month range for both basic internet *and* phone service.

 **What Parts Of This Cost Money** - Building the network involves paying for